-The following graph sets forth the hypothetical back-tested performance of the Underlying based on the hypothetical back-tested weekly Underlying closing values from January 2, 2004 through February 12, 2009, and the historical performance of the Underlying based on the weekly Underlying closing values from February 13, 2009 through July 24, 2009.
+The following graph sets forth the hypothetical back-tested performance of the Underlying based on the hypothetical back-tested weekly Underlying closing values from January 7, 2005 through February 13, 2009, and the historical performance of the Underlying based on the weekly Underlying closing values from February 13, 2009 through May 7, 2010.
 The Underlying was established on February 13, 2009.
-The Underlying closing value on July 31, 2009 was 122.7862.
+The Underlying closing value on May 10, 2010 was 111.5182.
 We obtained the Underlying closing values below from Bloomberg Financial Markets.
 We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.

-The hypothetical back-tested and historical values of the Underlying should not be taken as an indication of future performance, and no assurance can be given as to the Underlying closing value on the pricing date or the Observation Date.
+The hypothetical back-tested and historical values of the Underlying should not be taken as an indication of future performance, and no assurance can be given as to the Underlying closing value on the Observation Date.
 We cannot give you assurance that the performance of the Underlying will result in the return of any of your initial investment at maturity.
-The data for the hypothetical back-tested performance of Commodity-IGAR 9 Conditional Long-Short set forth in the following graph was calculated on materially the same basis on which the performance of Commodity-IGAR 9 Conditional Long-Short set forth in the following graph was calculated on materially the same basis on which the performance of Commodity-IGAR 9 Conditional Long-Short is now calculated, but the number of S&P GSCITM sub-indices, and thus the universe of potential constituent sub-indices, has changed over time.
+The data for the hypothetical back-tested performance of Commodity-IGAR 9 Long-Only set forth in the following graph was calculated on materially the same basis on which the performance of Commodity-IGAR 9 Long-Only is now calculated, but the number of S&P GSCITM sub-indices, and thus the universe of potential constituent sub-indices, has changed over time.
 For example, in January 1991, there were only 17 S&P GSCITM sub-indices.
 There are currently 24 sub-indices.
-Hypothetical daily performance data for Commodity-IGAR 9 Conditional Long-Short is net of an adjustment factor of 0.96% per annum.
+Hypothetical daily performance data for Commodity-IGAR 9 Long-Only is net of an adjustment factor of 0.96% per annum.

 The hypothetical historical values above have not been verified by an independent third party.
 The back-tested, hypothetical historical results above have inherent limitations.
 These back-tested results are achieved by means of a retroactive application of a back-tested model designed with the benefit of hindsight.
+No representation is made that an investment in the notes will or is likely to achieve returns similar to those shown.